sinkinben/hpc-learning/note/gemm.md

 GEMM is "GEneral Matrix Multiplication", that is we won't considering some special cases, e.g. sparse matrix.

-In this blog, I will introduce some optimization methods of GEMM, including these subjects:
+In this blog, I will introduce some optimization methods of GEMM step by step, including these subjects:

 - CPU Cache
   - Naive GEMM on CPU
+  - Row-oriented (Cache-friendly)
+  - Divide matrix in tiles (more cache-friendly)
-  - Cache-friendly GEMM
+  - Multiple threads
 - GPU and CUDA programming
   - Naive GEMM using CUDA
   - Shared memory within each block
-  - Memory mapping between host and device (to reduce the latency of memory copy)
+  - Memory mapping between host and device (to reduce the latency of memory-copy)

-You can find the source code in [this repo](https://github.com/sinkinben/hpc-learning/).
+You can find all the source code in [this repo](https://github.com/sinkinben/hpc-learning/).